Rob Berzel checked his watch, cursed and pressed the pedal, making the cloud of dust behind him, bigger.

 He put the movie on for her, gave her some hot chocolate and covered her with a fluffy blanket.
 Kissing her forehead, he left her to it.

 Bird, Billy and Rob sat watching the slow approaching storm as the sun set.
 The clouds twisted and turned into themselves, without any noise or lightening, it was very odd.

 “Almost spooky though.
 It’s so quiet.”
 Billy answered.

 They kept chatting to themselves, keeping an eye out but not feeling any concern.
 They should have.
 They should have run inland, but they never knew what was coming.

 When the wind hit, it was instantly insane.
 The umbrella shot off in the wind, as did the tablecloth pulling everything off the table.
 Bird screamed.
 Billy and Rob jumped up and started collecting things to take inside.
 The wind beat their ears and threw sand and grass into their eyes.
-The fire flew into the air filling it with embers that looked like tiny stars.
+The fire flew into the air filling it with tiny star embers.

 “Leave it” Rob shouted.
 “Just get inside” he forced open the door, standing against it holding it open with difficulty.
 “Come” he shouted with urgency.
 All 3 made it inside and Rob managed to ease the door closed in the harsh wind.